julian7/redact/README.md

 ## WARNING

 In nominal cases, you should never store your secrets in a git repository.
 Use a different tool for that.
-However, when secrets are integral part of the repo (like if it is all about storing secret information), it's a nice touch to have an extra layer of security on top of what a git service can provide.
+However, when the sensitivity levels of secret / plaintext files are not too far away (like general and specific settings for a closed source application), it's a nice touch to have an extra layer of security on top of what a git service can provide.

 ## What Redact provides, what other tools don't?